studersi/test-4/tutorial-9/README.md

 The instruction follows a pattern similar to the variation using ProxyPass.
 Here however, the last part of the path has to be explicitly intercepted by using a bracket and again indicated by "$1" as we saw above.
 Instead of the suggested *redirect flag* a *proxy* is used here. *ProxyPassReverse* and the proxy stanza remain identical to the setup using *ProxyPass*.

 So much for the simple configuration using a rewrite rule.
-There is no real advantage over *ProxyPass* syntax.
+There is no real advantage over *ProxyPass* syntax in the examples seen so far.
 Referencing parts of paths by using *$1*, *$2*, etc. does provide a bit of flexibility.
 But if we are working with rewrite rules anyway, then by rewrite rule proxying we ensure that RewriteRule and ProxyPass don’t come into conflict by touching the same request and impacting one another.

 However, it may now be that we want to use a single reverse proxy to combine multiple backends or to distribute the load over multiple servers.
 This calls for our own load balancer.
 We’ll be looking at it in the next section:

 ### Step 8: Balancer [proxy]

-We first have to link the Apache load balancer module:
+We first have to load the Apache load balancer module:

 ```bash
 LoadModule        proxy_balancer_module           modules/mod_proxy_balancer.so